 High blood pressure is something that’s mentioned so often—and so casually—on television shows and in books, that it’s easy to forget it is a disease that can lead to serious health issues.
-It affects almost half of all adults in the United States.
-And that hasn’t changed just because there’s a pandemic.
+It affects almost half of all adults in the United States, even though only 1 in 4 have it under control.

-In fact, some doctors worry that the number of cases of high blood pressure may have grown in the time of COVID-19.
-“The fallout from the pandemic is still not completely known,” says Erica Spatz, MD, MHS, a Yale Medicine cardiologist.
-“But it has been a stressful time.
-Some people may be eating more and gaining weight, and some have a lot more stress, and we know those things can raise blood pressure.”
+In fact, some doctors worry that the number of cases of high blood pressure may have grown during the COVID-19 pandemic.
+“It has been a stressful time,” says Erica Spatz, MD, MHS, a Yale Medicine cardiologist.
+Some people gained weight, and many experienced a lot more stress, and we know those things can raise blood pressure.”

 What is high blood pressure?

-Although doctors have been encouraging patients to self-monitor their blood pressure since before the pandemic, many are reluctant.
+Doctors have encouraged many patients to self-monitor their blood pressure for a long time, though many remain reluctant.
 As a nephrologist, Dr. Peixoto cares for people who have kidney disease, which is closely related to high blood pressure.
 Hypertension is the second most common cause of chronic kidney disease in the United States, and appropriate blood pressure control decreases the chances that kidney disease will progress to kidney failure.